Give Now for node

 Graduate Career Services staff work individually with students to help them identify and secure internships appropriate to their career needs and goals.

-- 30 percent of students found funded internship partnerships with targeted high visibility organizations (such as the National Conference of State Legislatures, the United Nations Refugee Agency, Innovations for Poverty Action, the Clinton Foundation, etc.)
+- 26 percent of students found funded internship partnerships with targeted high visibility organizations (such as City of New York, the United Nations Refugee Agency, the World Bank, the Asia Foundation, etc.)

-- 47 percent of students found internships through ongoing connections with employers who recruit Ford School students (such as the Office of Management and Budget, the Government Accountability Office, the Chicago Mayoral Fellowship, Education Pioneers, etc.)
+- 45 percent of students found internships through ongoing connections with employers who recruit Ford School students (such as the Government Accountability Office, the Chicago Mayoral Fellowship, Education Pioneers, Deloitte, etc.)

 After returning from an internship, each student submits a written report evaluating and reflecting upon their summer work experience.
 These reports are kept on file in the Office of Graduate Career Services, and they are available to first-year students who are exploring internship options.